-It is proposed that these needs are addressed through joint working led by a partnership of local learning providers, the private sector, and relevant support agencies.
-There is a need to overcome problems of fragmentation in the sector and the lack of any overall focus to the delivery of skills improvement across the West Kent area.
-Public sector investment will be required to fund the delivery of the Action Plan and help co-ordinate the initiative across partners.
+It is proposed that these needs are addressed initially through joint working led by a partnership of local learning providers, representatives from West Kent's key economic sectors, and relevant support agencies.
+The important role played by local FE provision at K College, North West Kent College and Hadlow College needs to be strengthened and expanded.
+This group would be tasked to develop an action plan to overcome problems of fragmentation in delivery of skills across the sector and address the lack of any overall focus to the delivery of skills improvement across the West Kent area.